Gray tosses 6 strong innings, Rockies beat Pirates 6-2

 BIRTHDAY BOY

-Colorado manager Bud Black celebrated his 64th birthday on Wednesday.
+Black celebrated his 64th birthday on Wednesday.
 Black never pitched on his birthday in his 15-year major league career but is 8-3 as a manager on June 30th.

 UP NEXT